Search

 Back to top

-• Look completely around and under vehicle and check for brake pedal pressure before moving the vehicle.
+• Look completely around and under the vehicle and check for brake pedal pressure before moving the vehicle.

 • Have all bystanders stay in a safe area until the driver has stopped the vehicle.